MaggieLi1111/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used for client side routing and returns the closest match in the component.
+It allows for nested routes to inherit dynamic url path data and parameters.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation are conditions which define valid form input values suitable for posting.
+It is a safety net to insure we are receiving the correct form(s) of data.

 1. In 1-2 sentences, define end to end testing.

+End to end testing tests an entire user experience from end to end, focusing on UI and mimic how a user might interact with an app, simulating actual events like button clicks, scrolls, form submits, and ensuring all its pieces perform as expected and work in union.

 ## Instructions